 This east-west corridor is a busy retail street that provides connections to the Washington Bridge, I-95 and Harlem River Drive in the east and Riverside Drive and the Henry Hudson Parkway in the west.
 It has one travel lane and one parking lane in each direction.
 The corridor is characterized by mixed land use including retail, institutional and high density residential.

 181st Street is a local truck route and is served by subway stations along the 1 and A lines and sees a large volume of bus traffic by the Bx3, Bx11 Bx13, Bx35 and Bx36 bus routes connecting the Bronx and Manhattan.
 Drawn by the retail and transit concentration, pedestrian volumes are also very high along the corridor.
 The George Washington Bridge and Bus Terminal and the Alexander Hamilton Bridge are immediately to the south of the corridor and generate a considerable volume of vehicular traffic.
 The level of activity along the corridor has generated concerns about congestion and safety.
-Download the public meeting presentation, which contains background information, initial observations and next steps.
-Download the presentation for the Project Advisory Committee Meeting (June 2008).
+Download the public meeting presentation for 181st Street (pdf).
 Contains background information, initial observations and next steps.
-Download the presentation for the Project Advisory Committee Meeting (June 2010).
-Download the presentation given to the Transportation Committee of Community Board 12 (June 2011) Download the final report (July 2012, pdf)
+Download the presentation for the Project Advisory Committee Meeting given in June 2008 (pdf).
+Contains background information, initial observations and next steps.
+Download the presentation for the Project Advisory Committee meeting presented in June 2010 (pdf).
+Download the presentation given to Community Board 12 Transportation Committee in June 2011 (pdf).
+Download the final report prepared in July 2012 (pdf).

 This section of Liberty Avenue, from Woodhaven Boulevard to the Van Wyck Expressway, runs east-west through the Ozone Park and South Richmond Hill neighborhoods of Queens.
 Beyond the study area, Liberty Avenue continues east to Jamaica Center, and west to Brooklyn.
 Along most of the study area, the elevated structure of the A subway line dominated the avenue.
 There are stations at Rockaway Boulevard/96th Street, 103rd Street, 111th Street and Lefferts Boulevard, where the line ends.
 The corridor is served by MTA bus route Q112, and is intersected by routes Q7, Q9, Q10, Q11, Q21, Q37, Q41 (at two locations) and Q53, and by express routes QM 15, QM 18 and X64.
 At the eastern end of the section DOT is studying, ramps lead on and off the Van Wyck Expressway.
 The avenue is a lined by storefronts and busy with pedestrians, especially around Lefferts Boulevard.
 The road has one travel lane and one parking lane in each direction, so it is easily affected by double parking, typically by commercial vehicles.